dbyzero/foundry-anarchy/README.md

 Player-owned characters have Anarchy, while NPCs are using the gamemaster's anarchy (even if not displayed on their sheets).

-The system supports all you need to play, different type of actors (character, vehicle, decice, sprite, and IC), and of items (metatype, skill, qualities, shadow amps, weapons, gear and contacts).
+The system supports all you need to play, different type of actors (character, vehicle, device, sprite, and IC), and of items (metatype, skill, qualities, shadow amps, weapons, gear and contacts).

 Weapons can be used for regular weapons, for spells, and for matrix attacks (to crash or put marks on target).